Minor Changes

 1. Start the session — Tell Claude the app name and what you want to do.
 Use plan mode so Claude creates a feature branch from main.

-2. Implement — Work with Claude to make the changes; test locally with pnpm dev:<app-name>.
+2. Implement — Work with Claude to make the changes.

 3. Verify build — Ask Claude to run the build before committing (required; CI will fail otherwise).